 2. When the butter has melted, add the peppers, onions, carrots, and 1 teaspoon salt.
 Cover and cook for 5 minutes, stirring once or twice.
 Uncover, turn the heat to medium, and continue to cook, stirring occasionally, until the vegetables are just starting to brown, about 5 to 7 minutes more.
 Using a slotted spoon, transfer the vegetables to a plate.

-5. Add the diced tomatoes and the chicken broth, stir, and bring to a simmer (uncovered).
+5. Add the vegetables back to the pan and stir again.
+Add the diced tomatoes and the chicken broth, stir, and bring to a simmer (uncovered).
 Add the pearl couscous and cook for 4 minutes; add the greens and cook for 3 to 4 minutes more.
 Add the beans and simmer for 1 to 2 minutes.

 6. Remove from the heat (or turn off gas flame) and add a splash (about ½ teaspoon) of balsamic vinegar.
 Taste and add more vinegar or salt as needed.